 Gov. Ron DeSantis and Chief Financial Officer Blaise Ingoglia announced July 22 the DOGE taskforce would be looking to audit Broward County.
 However, no mention of the school board or district was made at the time.

-Separately, the county’s Office of the Inspector General confirmed it was investigating the same contract earlier this year.
+Separately, the county’s Office of the Inspector General was investigating the same contract, according to the South Florida Sun Sentinel.

 READ MORE: DeSantis, CFO Ingoglia announce Florida DOGE audits — starting with Broward County